brandorn/brandorn.com/_posts/fragments/2017-08-31-thinking-as-feeling.md

   <cite>Wendell Berry, <i>Standing By Words</i></cite>
 </blockquote>

 Berry argues that thought begins and ends in feeling and depends on it, that we cannot think without feeling.
 Of course, feeling can inhibit thinking when we concede our reason to emotion.
 We can err in either direction: feeling without thinking, thinking without feeling.
 One is the error of the angry mob, the other the error of the solitary philosopher.
 What becomes clear is that the only path toward trustworthy judgment – toward *sense* – is the right interdependence of the heart and the mind.

+When our thoughts are wed with our felt experience, they can change us and change others.
+It seems to me our words take on this potency *only when* they are grounded in our experience.
+They loose the cords of our solitude, binding us to the world once again, which we experience as the return of sanity and calm.
 As James Agee has written, “The mind and the spirit are constantly formed by, and as constantly form, the senses, and we misuse or neglect the senses only at grave peril to every possibility of wisdom and wellbeing.”

 Joanne Diaz’ poem “The Griffin” meditates on this reciprocal formation: